Wednesday, October 23, 2013

 I thought for a few seconds about using "Obamacare" in the title for this post as I absolutely despise its use.
 At first only those opposed to the Affordable Heath Care Act (ACA) used this derogatory term, but as time passed even many advocates began to use it, mostly because the term Obamacare was instantly recognizable, but also, sadly, because referring to the law that aims to provide access to health care insurance by its true name does not create the visceral reaction that so many pundits, politicians and news journalists are seeking.

-So, that being said, I decided to join the crowd with my title in hopes that I may reach an audience that is pre-disposed to fighting the implementation of ACA.
+So, that being said, I decided to join the crowd with my title in hopes that I may reach an audience that is pre-disposed to fighting the implementation of the ACA.

-Like all laws, ACA is not perfect.
+Like all laws, the ACA is not perfect.
 First and foremost, it requires the citizens of America to seek health care insurance through this program when they have no other source.
 Not because it might be cheaper, not because it might be partially subsidized, but because they have no other options.
 It also requires businesses with more than fifty employees, to accept their duty to offer basic health care insurance to those people who make their business successful, as opposed to reducing their full time work force to avoid the requirement.
 In each case, it requires Americans, as individuals and as corporations, to put the needs of the country ahead of selfishness and greed.
 And finally, it requires the health industry, insurance and providers alike, to place the health of Americans, especially the sickest among us, on par with their profit margins and salaries.

 In my opinion, if the American people continue to seek only what is in it for them, and if American corporations continue to measure each and every decision by the yardstick of short term profit, then the program will not work.

-Speaking of opinions, here is a quick caveat.
-From the President himself, down through every Senator and Congressmen for and against ACA, to anyone willing to air his/her viewpoint concerning the consequences of implementing ACA, it is ALL conjecture.
 No one really knows if it will work, no one really knows it if will save money or be a boondoggle, no one really knows if lives will be saved because more people have access to health insurance, no one really knows if our continued experiment with using a "market" approach to health care insurance will ever work.
 No one really knows.
 Opinions are just glorified guesses, so anyone who presents his/her opinion as fact might best be ignored.

 But there is one thing I believe I do know.
 If we work together, the health care insurance, pharmaceutical, medical device industries, doctors, hospitals and other care givers, politicians on both sides of the aisle, and most importantly each and every American, if we all work together towards a common goal of developing a program so that no American is denied health care insurance, no American can go bankrupt due to their medical bills, no American must make a choice between medicine and food, then I believe we can solve this problem.
 If we want to continue to believe we are the greatest nation on Earth, then we must solve this problem or no longer make that claim.

-So, then, the big question is, why is the GOP so intent on defunding ACA, so much so that they are willing to shut down the government?
+So, then, the big question is, why is the GOP so intent on defunding the ACA, so much so that they are willing to shut down the government?
 Obviously, they oppose it.
 They oppose Obamacare.
-But which portions of ACA do they actually oppose?
+But which portions of the ACA do they actually oppose?
 For those reading this blog, which of these do you oppose?

 No yearly health insurance benefit caps